johnmeasey/How-to-publish-in-Biological-Sciences/README.md

 # How to publish in Biological Sciences: A guide for the uninitiated

-This is an Open Access book by John Measey, under contract with CRC Press
+This is an Open Access book by John Measey, now <b>submitted</b> to CRC Press

 ![cover](https://user-images.githubusercontent.com/25199650/131245320-269a0b7d-9c04-415a-967a-bef5f0d4ebb9.jpg)

-You can read this book for free online at http://john.measey.com/Publications, or on GitHub at https://johnmeasey.github.io/How-to-publish-in-Biological-Sciences/, or purchase print or ebook edition from CRC (at some point in the future).
+You can read this book for free online at http://www.howtopublishscience.org/, or purchase print or ebook edition from CRC (at some point in the future).

 View open-source code for source text and templates at https://github.com/johnmeasey/How-to-publish-in-Biological-Sciences